LoginRadius/engineering-portal/content/identity/7-uncommon-cyberattacks-2023/index.md

 ---
-title: "7 Common Web Application Security Threats"
+title: "7 Uncommon Cyber Attacks in 2023: Why Your Organization Needs To Be Ready  For The Worst-Case Scenarios"
 date: "2023-01-27"
 coverImage: "uncommon.jpg"
 tags: ["cybersecurity", "identity management", "cyberattacks"]